-If you have included a Google Doc in Multimedia lesson and are receiving an error, make sure that it is iframeable!
+If you have included a Google Doc in Multimedia lesson and are receiving an error, make sure that it is iframe compatible!

-You are able to add Google Docs directly into your Thinkific course using the Multimedia lesson type, but first you need to make sure that you have the correct settings for the document on Google Drive and are using the correct URL.
+To add Google Docs directly into your Thinkific course using the Multimedia lesson type, first you need to make sure that you have the correct settings for the document on Google Drive, and are using the correct URL.

-While viewing your doc, select the Share button in the top right of the page, as below:
+- While viewing your doc, select the Share button in the top right of the page: